RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-okta-generic.md

     {{<image filename="images/rc/saml/sm_saml_8.png" alt="" >}}{{</image>}}

-1. A popup will appear, explaining that in order to test the SAML connection, that we need to login with OKTA credentials of a user defined in the Redis Cloud group.
-This is a user who is part of the group that we assigned the Redis Cloud application to.
+  A popup appears, stating that to test the SAML connection, you need to log in with Okta credentials of the user defined in the Redis Cloud group.
+This user is part of the group to which you assigned the Redis Cloud application.

     {{<image filename="images/rc/saml/sm_saml_9.png" alt="" >}}{{</image>}}